Bit-Quill/amazon-timestream-tools/influxdb_migration_1_to_timestream_for_influxdb_guide.md

 Use the Influx CLI `influx v1 auth create` command to create a 1.x-compatible authorization that grants read/write permissions to specific Timestream for InfluxDB buckets.
 Provide the following:

+- Timestream for InfluxDB host.
+- Timestream for InfluxDB operator token.
+- Timestream for InfluxDB organization name.
 - List of bucket IDs to grant read or write permissions to.
 - New v1 auth username.
 - New v1 auth password (when prompted).